 - There is no requirement to nominate courses for COD designation.
 Your institution may nominate both an online and blended course, just one of either modality, or none at all.

-- The nominees will be honored at the June 6 MCO Conference on eLearning.
+- The nominees will be honored on June 5 th , MCO Conference on eLearning at Framingham State University .
 COD award winners will receive a plaque of recognition at the conference.

 - The nominated courses should be based on content created by the nominees.
 Courses that are substantially based on publisher-provided content and content not developed under the direction of the instructor are not eligible for nomination.
 An online course nominee must offer more than 80 percent of its content online.